TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-othererrorsandexceptions-tlogfull.md

 ### Kill a transaction

 Sometimes you just have to end the process; you may have to use the KILL statement.
 Please use this statement very carefully, especially when critical processes are running that you don't want to kill.
-For more information, see [KILL (Transact-SQL)](https://docs.microsoft.com/sql/t-sql/language-elements/kill-transact-sql?view=sql-server-ver15)
+For more information,see [KILL (Transact-SQL)](https://docs.microsoft.com/sql/t-sql/language-elements/kill-transact-sql?view=sql-server-ver15)

 Other appropriate responses to a full transaction log depends partly on what condition or conditions caused the log to fill.
 To discover what is preventing log truncation in a given case, use the log_reuse_wait and log_reuse_wait_desc columns of the [sys.database](https://docs.microsoft.com/sql/relational-databases/system-catalog-views/sys-databases-transact-sql?view=sql-server-ver15) catalog view.
 For more information, see sys.databases (Transact-SQL).
 For descriptions of factors that can delay log truncation, see [The Transaction Log (SQL Server)](https://docs.microsoft.com/sql/relational-databases/logs/the-transaction-log-sql-server?view=sql-server-ver15).